Unemployment Insurance Information and Services for Employers

-DWS administers Arkansas’ Unemployment Insurance program and facilitates employer compliance with the Arkansas Employment Security Law, collects unemployment insurance contributions from employers, provides unemployment insurance benefits to those eligible, and maintains management information systems for filing unemployment insurance claims and fraud detection.
+The Arkansas Department of Commerce, Division of Reemployment administers Arkansas’ unemployment insurance program.
+Reemployment facilitates employer compliance with the Arkansas Employment Security Law, collects unemployment insurance contributions from employers, provides unemployment insurance benefits to those eligible, and maintains management information systems for filing unemployment insurance claims and fraud detection.

-- Apply for a new ADWS Employer Account Number.
+- Apply for a new employer account number.

 - Sign up to request a login ID for online services.

-- File and pay your Employer’s Quarterly Contribution and Wage Report.
+- File and pay your Employer Quarterly Contribution and Wage Report.

-- Request to receive and respond to ADWS employer UI Benefit Claim forms online.
+- Request to receive and respond to employer UI claim forms online.

 - Respond to UI 901A Overpayment Wage Response System.